Trainguy9512/locomotion/README.md

 ## 🔍 FAQ

 - What versions of the game will this mod support?
 > For right now, the mod is being worked on in the latest release version of Minecraft: Java Edition.
-Minecraft: Bedrock Edition will not be supported due to it having a fundamentally different modding API.
+Minecraft: Bedrock Edition will not be supported.
 >
-> Closer to release, the plan is to gear the project towards supporting multiple game versions and mod loaders at once.
-Whether or not there will be backports is TBD, but if there's the demand for particular versions please let me know.
+> Currently backports to versions such as 1.20 and 1.21.1 are not planned due to the wide changes to the game's rendering system throughout the 1.21.x drops.
 - What mod loaders will this mod be compatible with?
-> Right now this is being developed with Fabric, for the sake of easy prototyping, but I would like to expand it to Quilt, NeoForge, and Forge further along in development.
+> Right now both Fabric and NeoForge are supported.
 - What will the mod require as a dependency?
-> Right now, just the Fabric API.
-This may change though as I'm not using that much fabric-specific functionality.
+> For the fabric version, just Fabric API.
+Mod Loader and YACL are optional dependencies for both Fabric and NeoForge for the configuration interface.
 - What is this mod compatible with?
-> Currently there is no official list of what will or will not work, but generally most cosmetic vanilla-friendly mods like Essential, 3D Skin Layers, and other cosmetic mods should work perfectly fine.
-I'm looking into adding support for mods that use the playerAnimator library like Better Combat or Emotecraft.
+> Currently there is no list of what will or will not work, but generally most cosmetic vanilla-friendly mods like Essential, 3D Skin Layers, and other cosmetic mods should work perfectly fine.
 >
 > Additionally, right now there are no plans to implement compatibility with heavier content mods which would have their own player interaction animations (depends on the implementation).
 >
 > Resource packs that change animations like Fresh Animations should be compatible, but animations added for the same kind of thing by both this mod and a resource pack will not work together.

-If you feel this FAQ is missing anything or you have any additional questions, please let me know by sending a message request to my Discord account, `Trainguy9512`
+If you feel this FAQ is missing anything or you have any additional questions, please let me know by sending me a message through my discord server.